 Terminal-Centric Workflow

 My terminal is the center of my computing experience.
-Neovim for editing, Yazi for file management, and various CLI tools for everything else.
+Neovim for editing, Yazi for file management, and various CLI tools for everything else other than browser.

 Dark Theme